aaryansharmaa/nft_staking/README.md

 Project Description
 -------------------
-This project implements an NFT staking with rewards using ERC20 and ERC721 tokens.
+This project implements NFT staking with rewards using ERC20 and ERC721 tokens.
 Users can stake their NFTs to earn ERC20 token rewards.

 Setup Instructions
 ------------------